PreethiAnanthBabu/Aws-Solution-Architect-Labs/Route 53/Features.md

 # Key functions of Route 53
     -DNS Hosting
-       Host DNS zones and records (A, AAAA, CNAME, MX, etc.).
+       Host DNS zones and records.Records live inside a Hosted Zone, and Name Servers publish that Hosted Zone to the               internet.
     -DNS Records Types
        1. A Record (Address Record)
             Maps a domain to an IPv4 address.